macrivello/AvengersRepo/README.md

  * Travis-CI

- Generated with the Angular CLI.
+ Angular project was generated with the Angular CLI.

+ First, make sure you install all frontend dependencies using `npm install`.

  Run the development webpack server: `npm start`.
 This will run the webpack dev server at `localhost:4200`.
 It will watch all the source files and reload the app when it detects changes.